AMP vs. PWA: Which is Better for SEO in 2025?

 When analyzing successful AMP implementations, look for strategies that prioritize content delivery and user experience.
 This includes optimizing images, streamlining navigation, and ensuring content is easily readable on mobile devices.
 Quantifiable results, such as increased organic traffic and lower bounce rates, demonstrate AMP's effectiveness.

 PWAs deliver app-like experiences on the web, which can drive higher engagement and conversions.
-An e-commerce site, for instance, can use PWA to provide offline access, push notifications, and a seamless shopping experience.
-These features often lead to increased customer loyalty and sales.
+An e-commerce site, for example, can use PWA to provide offline access, push notifications, and a seamless shopping experience.
+Alibaba, a major e-commerce platform, reported a 76% increase in conversions from its PWA, showcasing its power for driving sales.

 Analyze successful PWA implementations by focusing on strategies that enhance user engagement and provide value.
 This includes implementing push notifications for promotions, offering offline access to product catalogs, and optimizing the checkout process.
 Look for metrics like increased conversion rates and higher customer lifetime value.